Skip to content

 Quick Tip: Not issuing a required 1099 can lead to IRS penalties and headaches during an audit.

 A W-9 form provides your vendor’s legal name, business type, and taxpayer identification number (TIN).
+You need this information to issue a 1099 at the end of the year.

 The best time to get a W-9 is before you pay your vendor for the first time — that way you don’t have to chase them down later.